sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

     shutil.rmtree(temp_hdfs_path)
 ```

+{:.note}
+> <h4>Reject Option</h4>
-An upper threshold can be configured for when to notify the communities.
-In our case we've set it to 70 %, so any message that has a probability of being spam that is lower than 70 % will be dropped (i.e. assumed to not be spam).
+> An upper threshold can be configured for when to notify the communities.
+In our case we've set it to 70%, so any message that has a probability of being spam that is lower than 70% will be dropped (i.e. assumed to not be spam).
 Basically this is similar to the idea of having a [reject option](http://www.jmlr.org/papers/volume9/bartlett08a/bartlett08a.pdf) in a classifier.
+A reject option is when a binary classifier classifier something close to 50%, meaning it's completely unsure of which class the input belongs to, so we might as well flip a coin.
+Instead of flipping a coin the classifier then rejects the input, either drops it completely or let some human look at it and decide and based on this decision add the input to the training data.
+All of a sudden we have basic reinforcement learning.
+>
-In our case we save messages to a database that fall below 70 % but above 50 %, which is rendered in the web interface to the classifier, so a human can look at it and decide whether or not these "possibly spam" messages are actually spam or not (more on this in the last part of this post).
+> In our case we save these rejected messages to a database (if the output is between 70% and 50%), which is rendered in the web interface to the classifier, so a human can look at it and decide whether or not these "possibly spam" messages are actually spam or not (more on this in the last part of this post).
+We have a quite high upper threshold for the reject option, since in spam classification you definitely don't want false positives (classifying a message as spam when it in fact wasn't), it's better for the users to sometimes let a real spam message through than to sometimes penalize users sending legitimate messages that happened to be classified as spam by the system.
+For recommendations this upper reject threshold could be much lower, since recommending something a users _might_ like isn't that bad.

-The `valid_json` method only checks whether or not the incoming message is valid json or not and contains the expected attributes.
+The `valid_json` method above only checks whether or not the incoming message is valid json or not and contains the expected attributes.

 Now the classifier will handle all messages posted to the Kafka cluster and notify the communities whenever it finds that a message is spam.